Jump to Section:

 - Use all of the functionality available on the Sample page

-The Sample page provides general information about how many samples are currently uploaded and their privacy status.
+The Sample page provides general information about how many samples are currently uploaded in given pathogen workspace, their privacy status, and quality.

-Example Sample page highlighting number of uploaded samples and privacy status icons.
+Example SARS-CoV-2 Sample page highlighting number of uploaded samples, privacy status icons and quality.

 You can quickly glance the following information from your Sample page: